 The four species of blue-ringed octopuses are small predators that live in tide pools and shallow rocky reefs throughout the western Pacific and Indian oceans.
 They reach lengths (including the arms) of only 8-10 inches (20-25 cm) and are named for the bright blue circles that they display on their bodies and arms.
+They are one of the most venomous octopus species in the world.

 The southern blue-ringed octopus is restricted to the southern coast of Australia, where it feeds primarily on small crustaceans, including shrimps and crabs.
 It can use its venom to immobilize its prey by either of two methods: 1) biting the prey and injecting the venom directly into the wound or 2) releasing a cloud of venom into the water which enters potential prey through its gills.
 Southern blue-ringed octopuses are only a threat to humans when they feel threatened and directly bite someone.